Microscopic theory of spin Seebeck effect in antiferromagnets: Model

-Figures~\ref{FIG:MagnonDispersion-AFHeisenberg}(c)-\ref{FIG:MagnonDispersion-AFHeisenberg}(f) depict typical magnon bands in the canted state.
+Figures~\ref{FIG:MagnonDispersion-AFHeisenberg}(c)-(f) depict typical magnon bands in the canted state.
 In this phase, both the spin-wave modes ($\alpha$ and $\beta$ modes) averagely possess the down-spin polarization (negative angular momentum along the $z$ axis) because an uniform magnetization exists.
-The $\alpha$ mode is gapless around $\bm k=(0,0,0)$, while the $\beta$ mode is so around $\wn=(\pi/(2a_{0}),\pi/(2a_{0}),\pi/(2a_{0}))$.
-This gaplessness originates from the spontaneous breaking of the U(1) spin rotation symmetry around $S^z$ axis.
-From the comparison between Figures~\ref{FIG:MagnonDispersion-AFHeisenberg}(c) and (d) [(e) and (f)], one sees that the band shape, especially, the higher-energy band, strongly depends on the value of the magnetic field $B$.
+The $\alpha$ mode is gapless around $\bm k=(0,0,0)$, whereas the $\beta$ mode is so around $\wn=(\pi/a_{0},\pi/a_{0},\pi/a_{0})$.
+This gaplessness originates from the spontaneous breaking of the U(1) spin-rotation symmetry around the $S^z$ axis.
+Comparing Figs.~\ref{FIG:MagnonDispersion-AFHeisenberg}(c) and (d) [(e) and (f)], one sees that the band shape, especially the higher-energy band, strongly depends on the value of the magnetic field $B$.